Dietetics and Nutrition

 - Step 8: Complete dietetics coursework and graduate!

 - Step 9: Receive your verification statement and send it to your internship site.
 The Program Director (Dr. Laurel Lambert) will provide this to you after you have officially graduated.
 Official notification of graduation is provided by the Dean’s office and takes 4 to 6 weeks for the DPD Director to receive.
-You may read more information about the verification form here.

 - Step 10: Complete internship!